LeHongNgoc3820/LeHongNgoc3820/README.md

 ## 👋 Hi, I’m Ngoc (Lucas)

 I am a Bachelor of Finance - Banking.
 My major in college was Quantitative Finance.
 It's a major that combines economics, finance, statistical probabilities, and programming.
 I think this is a difficult, interesting, and challenging major.
-Therefore, I decided to pursue it seriously.
+Therefore, I decided to pursue it seriously because I love to explore and discover new things.

 + Now, I'm a **Data Analyst**.